deco-cx/deco/README.md

-# deco live — the edge-native CMS
+# deco live — the edge-native DXP

-Live is the edge-native Headless CMS based on [deno](https://deno.land) and [fresh](https://fresh.deno.dev).
+Live is the **edge-native digital experience platform** for [fresh](https://fresh.deno.dev) apps.

-Live allows developers to create `sections` (UI) and `functions` (data fetchers) that can be **configured in UI by everyone in an commerce experience team.** This means business users can **create and evolve** the content and configuration of their digital experience without the need for developers.
+Live allows developers to create `sections` (UI components) and `functions` (data fetchers) that can be **configured in a visual editor UI by everyone in a digital experience team.** This means business users can now **create and evolve** the content and configuration of their digital experience without the need for developers to deploy changes.
+Developers can add edit functions to existing routes, and business users can create completely dynamic pages composed from these building blocks via UI.

-Besides pages, live also lets teams manage **flags, experiments and campaigns** with an instant, global configuration management service.
+Besides pages, live also lets teams manage **flags, experiments and campaigns** with an instant, global configuration management service optimized for the edge.
 Using `matcher` and `effect` functions, configuration changes can be applied to any specific audience.
 Every change is instantly available to matched users, from gradual rollout of features, to A/B testing content, to targeting specific users with personalized content.

-Live is built on top of extraordinary open-source libraries, including [fresh](https://fresh.deno.dev), a framework for building edge-native applications, [supabase](https://supabase.io), a managed postgres and auth wrapper, and [jitsu](https://jitsu.io).
-It is designed to be **fast, secure and easy to use**.
-It is also **open source** and **free**.
-We, the creators of live, offer a managed live service at [deco.cx](https://deco.cx) where you can scale from zero to millions of users without worrying about infrastructure.
+Live is designed to be **fast, secure and easy to use**.
+That's why we built it on top of extraordinary open-source libraries, including [fresh](https://fresh.deno.dev), a framework for building edge-native applications, [supabase](https://supabase.io), a managed postgres and auth wrapper, and [jitsu](https://jitsu.io), a data collector.
+And that's why it is also **open source** and **free**.
+We, the creators of Live, offer a managed Live infrastructure at [deco.cx](https://deco.cx) where you can scale from zero to millions of users without worrying about infrastructure.
+If you like the framework, give us a try :)

 Want to create a Live Site?
 Use the
 [deco start template repo](https://github.com/deco-sites/start) to create a new